nexcess/nexcess-api-docs/CreateACloudAccount.md

 ```

 # Checking the status of a Cloud Account

 Once you have issued the Create Cloud Account command above, you can query the API periodically to check it's status.
-In the payload above you will notice a value `CLOUD_ACCOUNT_ID`.
+In the payload above you will notice a value CLOUD_ACCOUNT_ID.
 This will be an integer for the cloud account that you have just created.
 Use this id to check the status of your cloud account.

 ```shell
 curl -v '__URL__/cloud-account/CLOUD_ACCOUNT_ID' \